-Upward Bound students are treated to field trips such as visits to museums, theater productions, and talks given by nationally known speakers.
-Field trips may include:
+Upward Bound students have the opportunity to attend virtual field trips that may include museums, theater productions, trivia nights and talks given by nationally known speakers.

 Upward Bound students have opportunities to participate in various leadership seminars and activities throughout the year, such as:

 *CLD Annual College Prep Fair

 *Stewart Speakers Series

 During the summer, participants are offered the opportunity to live the college experience.
 Students take academic classes and live in residential housing on the IUPUI campus.
 Summer Academy exposes participants not only to challenges and fun but also offers students the chance to gain a sense of independence, improve social interaction skills, and most importantly, lessen the anxiety of their future college experience.